rgaglian/ai-playgroud/onsiteinstructions.md

 <img width="3832" height="2098" alt="Screenshot 2025-08-19 at 19 02 35" src="https://github.com/user-attachments/assets/68720d49-eb87-4cc0-bd5e-8265215410fe" />

-### Instructions for people using ZIP file to download environment:
+### Task 1:Instructions for people using ZIP file to download environment:
 In an initial version fo the instructions, we included the option to download ZIP files and locally run the environment.
 This is a challenge to perform some updates.

 Here are the options: